GustavoNess/ammoniacal-nitrogen-prediction-tiete/README.md

 python -m src.evaluate

-## ✅ QA/QC use-case (optional but recommended)
+✅ QA/QC USE-CASE (OPTIONAL BUT RECOMMENDED)

 This framework can be used as an additional data-quality checkpoint:

-flag samples with large residuals (observed − predicted),
+flag samples with large residuals (observed − predicted)

-prioritize retesting / audits (unit/typing errors, contamination, preservation issues, analytical interferences),
+prioritize retesting / audits (unit/typing errors, contamination, preservation issues, analytical interferences)

-track residual drift over time as a sentinel of process bias.
+track residual drift over time as a sentinel of process bias

-##📝 Citation
+📝 CITATION

 If you use this repository, please cite the related manuscript:

 Pacheco, G. N.; Silva, J. C.; Andrade, R. C.; Silva Filho, P. A.
 Machine learning for ammoniacal nitrogen prediction to support water-quality monitoring in the Tietê River: Random Forest, XGBoost, and Multilayer Perceptron.

-#👤 Authors
+👤 AUTHORS

 Gustavo Nunes Pacheco (main author)